-[Table XX]: Chain of Custody Classification and Definition

 Of the five Chain of Custody, we believe that it is necessary to clarify the interpretation and usage of two, Mass balance and Book and claim, as LCA guidelines for automobiles.
 In addition, although Book and claim is generally used only for electricity, however it should be allowed to be used for purposes other than electricity as well.

+[Table XX]: Interpretation and usage of Mass balance and Book and claim